lutze/verdoy/docs/backend/completed_backend_projects/ENTITY_MIGRATION_PLAN.md

 ## Overview

-This plan migrates the LMS Core system from a hybrid approach (separate tables for projects, users) to a pure entity approach where all entities are stored in the `entities` table with specialized fields in the `properties` JSONB column.
+This plan migrates the VerdoyLab system from a hybrid approach (separate tables for projects, users) to a pure entity approach where all entities are stored in the `entities` table with specialized fields in the `properties` JSONB column.

 ## Current State Analysis